Whether it’s by plane, direct or indirect ferry, there are a few different ways to get from Crete to Mykonos and from

-The time it takes to cover the distance from Crete to Mykonos by ferry depends greatly on the type of ferry you choose.
+The time it takes to cover the distance from Crete to Mykonos by ferry depends significantly on the type of ferry you choose.
 Your itinerary, of course, will affect the duration of your trip.
 So, depending on the Crete to Mykonos ferry routes, these crossings typically take between 4 and 8 hours on average.

 Note, though, that there’s quite a lot of wiggle room here.
 While a high-speed hydrofoil from Crete to Mykonos can get you there in about 4 hours, a slow indirect ferry route could take up to 8 hours, possibly even longer if you stop for lunch at places like scenic Santorini on the way.

 How Much Does The Ferry From Crete To Mykonos Cost?

 This, too, is dependent on the route of your ferry from Heraklion to Mykonos, the company, and the type of vessel.
 The Crete to Mykonos or Mykonos to Crete ferry price also varies according to the tourist seasons, seat type, and possible discounts on offer.
 Prices also go up if you’re taking a car with you.

 How Many Mykonos Ferries From Crete Are There Per Day?